Qualities of a Good Church Leader

 8. A Church Leader Must Not Be Greedy For Gain Nor A Lover of Money (1 Timothy 3:3; Titus 1:7)

-The preaching of the false doctrine that is called the “prosperity gospel” has enriched many church leaders and brought many of them to celebrity status.
-The wealth of such preachers has been amassed through the monetary contributions and “seeding” of many of their unsuspecting followers who through deception and belief of a false doctrine blindly give their money to leaders who only seek to enrich themselves because of greed.
+The preaching of the false doctrine that is called the “prosperity gospel” and other false teachings by the Word of Faith movement has enriched many church leaders and given them celebrity status.
+The wealth of such preachers has been amassed through the monetary contributions and “seeding” from many of their unsuspecting followers who through deception and false doctrines blindly give their money to leaders who only seek to enrich themselves because of greed.

 9. A Church Leader Must Be A Lover of Good, Upright & Holy (Titus 1:8)